 • AI-driven Doppler ultrasound analysis to detect vascular complications (hepatic artery thrombosis, portal vein stenosis).

 - In order to prevent unnecessary biopsies and more regularly check on graft performance, cell-free DNA quantification is being investigated more and more as a marker of allograft injury and rejection.
-Cell free DNA (cfDNA) is fragmented DNA released into the bloodstream from dying cells, including those of a transplanted organ (allograft).
+Cell-free DNA (cfDNA) is fragmented DNA released into the bloodstream from dying cells, including those of a transplanted organ (allograft).
 Donor-derived cfDNA (dd-cfDNA) rises in response to organ damage or rejection, acting as a biomarker for early identification.

 By identifying rejection before symptoms appear, AI ensures early intervention, preventing graft loss.